 We know that intellectual disability is not contagious: you can’t catch an intellectual disability from anyone else.
 We also know it’s not a type of mental illness, like depression.
 There are no cures for intellectual disability.
 However, children with intellectual disabilities can learn to do many things.
 They may just need take more time or learn differently than other children.

 Approximately 6.5 million people in the United States have an intellectual disability.
 Approximately 1-3 percent of the global population has an intellectual disability – as many as 200 million people.

 Intellectual disability is significantly more common in low-income countries – 16.41 in every 1,000 people.
 Disabilities overall are more common in low-income countries.

 The United Nations Development Program estimates that 80 percent of all people with disabilities live in low-income countries.
-While people with disabilities represent one in 10 people worldwide, they are one in every five of the world’s poorest people.
+While people with disabilities represent approximately one in 10 people worldwide, they are one in every five of the world’s poorest people.